10 things you never knew about Green Day's Basket Case single

 Green Day - Basket Case [Official Music Video] (4K Upgrade)

-Although the set of the video was no longer in use, the band found pretty disturbing remnants of its official use, such as patient case files, and teeth marks and scratches on the walls.
+Although the hospital location employed for the video was no longer in use, the band found some rather unsettling evidence of its previous life, including patient case files, plus teeth marks and scratches on the walls.

-The video is known for its strangely vivid colours, which are owed to the fact it was filmed in monochrome, with the colors painstakingly added in later- giving it it a surreal, over saturated appearance.
+Billy Joe Armstrong in Green Day's Basket Case video.
+Picture: YouTube/Green Day The video is known for its strangely vivid colours - this was achieved by shooting the clip in monochrome, with the colors painstakingly added in later, giving the finished product a surreal, over saturated appearance.

-At the time of writing this aritcle, the track has been streamed on the platform 1,103,400,290 times and counting, and even tops the band's iconic American Idiot single.
+At the time of writing, Basket Case has been streamed on the platform 1.3 billion times and counting, and even tops the band's iconic American Idiot single.

 The rocker would go on to be diagnosed with a panic disorder years later and he has been open about this alongside his struggles with substance abuse.